causify-ai/tutorials/class_project_instructions/Projects/Scikit-Optimize_Project_Description.md

 **Description**

-Scikit-Optimize is a Python library designed for optimizing hyperparameters in machine learning models using sequential model-based optimization.
-It provides a simple interface to perform optimization tasks and supports both continuous and discrete hyperparameters.
-The library leverages Gaussian processes to find the optimal parameters efficiently, making it a valuable tool for enhancing model performance.
+Scikit-Optimize is a Python library designed for optimizing hyperparameters of machine learning models efficiently.
+It provides various optimization algorithms such as Bayesian optimization, which is particularly useful for minimizing the number of evaluations needed to find the best parameters.
+Its features include:

-Technologies Used
-Scikit-Optimize
+- **Bayesian Optimization**: Efficiently finds the minimum of a function by building a probabilistic model of the function.

-- Provides a user-friendly interface for hyperparameter optimization.
+- **Integration with Scikit-Learn**: Seamlessly integrates with Scikit-Learn estimators for hyperparameter tuning.
-- Supports various optimization algorithms, including Bayesian optimization.
-- Allows for optimization of multiple objectives with ease.
+- **Support for Multiple Objectives**: Can optimize multiple objectives simultaneously.
-- Integrates seamlessly with Scikit-learn models.
+- **User-Friendly API**: Simplifies the process of defining optimization problems and retrieving results.

 ---

-### Project 1: Predicting Housing Prices
+### Project 1: Hyperparameter Tuning for a Random Forest Classifier
 **Difficulty**: 1 (Easy)

-**Project Objective**: Develop a regression model to predict housing prices based on various features (e.g., size, location, number of bedrooms) and optimize the model's hyperparameters for improved accuracy.

-**Dataset Suggestions**: Use publicly available housing datasets from Kaggle or government housing data portals.
+**Project Objective**: Optimize the hyperparameters of a Random Forest Classifier to improve classification accuracy on the 'Wine Quality' dataset.

+**Dataset Suggestions**: Use the "Wine Quality" dataset available on Kaggle: [Wine Quality Dataset](https://www.kaggle.com/datasets/uciml/red-wine-quality-cortez-et-al-2009).

 **Tasks**:
-- Data Preprocessing:
-  - Load the dataset and handle missing values and categorical variables.
+- **Data Preprocessing**: Load the dataset, handle missing values, and perform basic exploratory data analysis (EDA).
-- Feature Engineering:
-  - Create new features based on existing ones (e.g., price per square foot).
-- Model Selection:
-  - Choose a regression model (e.g., Random Forest or Gradient Boosting).
-- Hyperparameter Optimization:
+- **Define Hyperparameter Space**: Specify the hyperparameters for the Random Forest model to optimize (e.g., number of trees, max depth).
-  - Use Scikit-Optimize to find the best hyperparameters for the chosen model.
+- **Optimize Hyperparameters**: Use Scikit-Optimize to find the best hyperparameters that maximize accuracy.
-- Model Evaluation:
-  - Evaluate model performance using metrics like RMSE and R².
+- **Model Evaluation**: Train the model with the optimized parameters and evaluate its performance using accuracy and confusion matrix.
-- Visualization:
-  - Visualize the predicted vs. actual prices using Matplotlib.
+- **Visualization**: Visualize the hyperparameter tuning process and model performance using Matplotlib.

-**Bonus Ideas (Optional)**:
-- Compare the optimized model with a baseline model using default hyperparameters.
-- Experiment with different regression algorithms and optimize their hyperparameters.

 ---

-### Project 2: Customer Segmentation using Clustering
+### Project 2: Hyperparameter Optimization for Image Classification with CNN
 **Difficulty**: 2 (Medium)

-**Project Objective**: Implement a clustering algorithm to segment customers based on purchasing behavior and optimize the number of clusters for better customer insights.
+**Project Objective**: Enhance the performance of a Convolutional Neural Network (CNN) for image classification on the CIFAR-10 dataset by optimizing its hyperparameters.

-**Dataset Suggestions**: Utilize retail transaction datasets available on Kaggle or open datasets from government portals.
+**Dataset Suggestions**: Utilize the CIFAR-10 dataset available via Kaggle: [CIFAR-10 Dataset](https://www.kaggle.com/c/cifar-10).

 **Tasks**:
-- Data Cleaning:
-  - Clean the dataset and perform exploratory data analysis (EDA) to understand customer behavior.
+- **Data Loading and Preprocessing**: Load the CIFAR-10 dataset and perform data augmentation to improve model generalization.
-- Feature Scaling:
-  - Normalize or standardize features for better clustering results.
-- Clustering Algorithm Selection:
-  - Choose a clustering algorithm (e.g., K-Means or DBSCAN).
-- Hyperparameter Tuning:
-  - Use Scikit-Optimize to optimize the number of clusters and other relevant parameters.
-- Cluster Analysis:
-  - Analyze the resulting clusters to derive actionable insights about customer segments.
-- Visualization:
-  - Visualize clusters using techniques like PCA or t-SNE for dimensionality reduction.

-**Bonus Ideas (Optional)**:
+- **Model Architecture Design**: Define a basic CNN architecture for image classification.
+- **Define Hyperparameter Space**: Identify hyperparameters for optimization, such as learning rate, batch size, and dropout rate.
-- Implement silhouette analysis to determine the optimal number of clusters.
+- **Optimize Hyperparameters**: Apply Scikit-Optimize to determine the best hyperparameters that minimize validation loss.
-- Explore the impact of additional features on clustering results.
+- **Model Training and Evaluation**: Train the CNN with optimized parameters and evaluate using accuracy and F1-score.
+- **Visualization**: Plot training/validation loss curves and accuracy over epochs to visualize model performance.

 ---

-### Project 3: Image Classification with Convolutional Neural Networks (CNN)
+### Project 3: Multi-Objective Hyperparameter Optimization for Regression Models
 **Difficulty**: 3 (Hard)

-**Project Objective**: Build and optimize a CNN for classifying images from a dataset (e.g., CIFAR-10) and improve model performance through hyperparameter optimization.

-**Dataset Suggestions**: Use image datasets available on Kaggle or HuggingFace Datasets.
+**Project Objective**: Optimize hyperparameters for multiple regression models (e.g., Linear Regression, Random Forest, and Gradient Boosting) to minimize both RMSE and training time on the 'California Housing Prices' dataset.

+**Dataset Suggestions**: Use the California Housing Prices dataset available from the UCI Machine Learning Repository: [California Housing Prices Dataset](https://www.dcc.fc.up.pt/~ltorgo/Regression/cal_housing.html).

 **Tasks**:
-- Data Preparation:
-  - Load the dataset and perform data augmentation to enhance model robustness.
+- **Data Preparation**: Load the dataset, handle missing values, and perform feature engineering to create relevant features.
-- Model Architecture:
-  - Design a CNN architecture suitable for image classification tasks.
-- Hyperparameter Optimization:
-  - Leverage Scikit-Optimize to tune hyperparameters such as learning rate, batch size, and number of layers.
-- Model Training:
-  - Train the CNN on the training set while monitoring validation accuracy and loss.
-- Model Evaluation:
-  - Evaluate the model using accuracy, confusion matrix, and classification report.
-- Visualization:
-  - Visualize training history and sample predictions on test images.
+- **Define Multiple Objectives**: Set up the optimization problem to minimize both RMSE and training time for each regression model.
+- **Hyperparameter Space Definition**: Specify the hyperparameters for each regression model to optimize (e.g., number of estimators for Random Forest).
+- **Implement Multi-Objective Optimization**: Use Scikit-Optimize to optimize hyperparameters for all models simultaneously.
+- **Model Training and Evaluation**: Train each model with the optimized parameters and evaluate using RMSE and training time.
+- **Comparison and Visualization**: Compare the performance of different models and visualize the trade-offs between RMSE and training time using scatter plots.

-**Bonus Ideas (Optional)**:
+**Bonus Ideas**:
-- Experiment with transfer learning by using pre-trained models and optimizing their hyperparameters.
-- Implement techniques such as dropout or batch normalization and analyze their effects on model performance.
+- Implement ensemble methods using the optimized models and evaluate their performance.
+- Explore feature importance analysis for the best-performing model to understand the impact of different features on predictions.
+- Investigate the effects of different optimization strategies (e.g., Gaussian Process vs. Tree-structured Parzen Estimator) on the results.